-Table 2-4: Technical Details of the Final Koup 1 WEF Development
+Table 2-4 Technical Details of the Final Koup 2 WEF Development

-Technical Component Component Detail Holder of the authorisation (also referred to as the Developer / Applicant) Koup 1 Wind Farm (Pty) Ltd Location of the site 32°51'41.01"'S, 22°27'24.65" E 21 Digit SG Code C009000000037400011 C009000000037400015 C009000000038000010 C009000000038000015 Site Access Access to the Koup 1 WEF site will be from the existing access, located ±1 430m west from the surfaced N12 National Road (Road No: TR03305) and falls under the jurisdiction of the Western Cape Provincial Administration.
+Technical Component Component Detail Holder of the authorisation (also referred to as the Developer / Applicant) Koup 2 Wind Farm (Pty) Ltd Location of the site 32° 50' 38.784"S, 22° 23' 51.841"E 21 Digit SG Code C009000000038000001 C009000000038000008 Site Access Access to the Koup 2 WEF site will be from the existing access, ±11 709m west of the surfaced N12 National Road (Road No: TR03305) and traverses over the adjacent Koup 1 WEF.
+Road TR03305 is a proclaimed road and falls under the jurisdiction of the Western Cape Provincial Administration.
 The existing access is located at Km 51.80 and provides access to the farms situated on both east and west of the N12 Freeway.
-The access to this development is towards the west from the N12 Freeway and traverses over the

-Remainder of Portion 4 of the farm 374 as a gravel access road up to the existing farm access.
-Export Capacity 184MW Proposed technology Wind turbines and associated infrastructure Number of Turbines A total of 28 wind turbines Hub Height from ground level Up to 200 m Rotor Diameter Up to 200 m Substation Approximately 1.50 hectare (ha) Construction laydown area / O&M building Approximately 2.25 hectare (ha) Hard stand areas Approximately 4 500 m 2 Battery Energy Storage System (BESS) A Battery Energy Storage System (BESS) will be located next to the onsite 33/132kV substation.
-Up to 40MW of batteries using solid state / liquid flow batteries with hazardous material of more than 80m 3 will be used but most likely will comprise an array of containers, outdoor cabinets and / or storage tanks.
-Area occupied by both permanent and construction laydown areas • A hard stand area of 4 500 m 2 (90 m x 50 m) will be established adjacent to each turbine position; • Twenty-eight (28) turbines will be constructed for operation.
-The turbines will be placed on steel and concrete foundations which will each occupy an area of 15 m by 15 m in total; • One (1) construction laydown / staging area of up to 2.25 ha will be developed; and • The on-site substation will occupy an area of up to 1.5 ha Width of internal roads Between approximately 8m and 10m Width and length of internal roads Between approximately 8m and 10m Height of fencing Approximately 1m -1.5m high Proximity to grid connection Approximately 1km from application site Type of fencing Galvanized steel
+Export Capacity Up to 211 MW Proposed technology Wind turbines and associated infrastructure Number of Turbines A total of 32 wind turbines Hub Height from ground level up to 200 m Rotor Diameter up to 200 m Substation Approximately 1.5 hectare (ha) Construction laydown area / O&M building Approximately 2.25 hectare (ha) Hard stand areas Approximately 4 500 m 2 Battery Energy Storage System (BESS) A Battery Energy Storage System (BESS) will be located next to the onsite 33/132kV substation.
+Up to 40MW of batteries using solid state / liquid flow batteries with hazardous material of more than 80m3 will be used but most likely will comprise an array of containers, outdoor cabinets and / or storage tanks.
+Area occupied by both permanent and construction laydown areas Temporary turbine construction laydown and storage areas of approximately 4 500m2 per turbine; A construction laydown/staging area of approximately 2 500m2 which will also accommodate the operation and maintenance (O&M) buildings; and Permanent footprint area dimensions to be determined based on final layout, including roads, turbine hardstand areas, O&M buildings and battery pad.
+Width of internal roads Between approximately 8m and 10m Width and length of internal roads ±10km of existing road 31.817km of new roads to be constructed Height of fencing Approximately 1m -1.5m high Proximity to grid connection Approximately 1km from application site Type of fencing Galvanized steel